ptec-hjg/kivitendo-docker/README.md

 ```

 You will likely get an error message (Fehler 'Datenbank nicht erreichbar'), so you have to follow the link to
-kivitendo's administrative interface.
+kivitendos administrative interface.
 Use the above defined password 'admin123' (kivitendo_adminpassword) to login
  and perform the basic configuration:

 - Create kivitendo database